pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 ## Step 4: (Optional) Make a new chart in the form shown in part 1 of the video

+(This step is not graded, and you might be able to skip it.
+Read through the information below and decide if completing this step would be helpful.
+Once you've read through it, you can always decide to skip it for now, and come back if you find that you are stuck.)

 At this stage, you need to make a decision.
 * Are you ready to go straight to user stories and tasks, as shown in part 2 of the video?
 * Or, would it help to first make a new user story map, in the format shown in part one of the video (and illustrated in the picture?)